urbanbigdatacentre/ubdc-airbnb/README/setup.md

 	  data execution protection.
 The specific setting within your BIOS will vary based on hardware vendor.
 	  See [here](https://docs.docker.com/docker-for-windows/troubleshoot/#virtualization-must-be-enabled) for more
 	  details.
-	  ~~1.
-Install a Conda environment
-	  Please use Anaconda/miniconda with python3.8 - python 3.9 will not work because as I am writing this GDAL, which is a key library, is not yet updated to work with python3.9 withing conda distributions.~~

 1. Install git.

 (After you have installed all three pieces of software above, open your favorite Windows terminal - I recommend